 Conformance with this condition was found at the time of CDP.
-The master-planned trail is not located within or adjacent to the RM-5 development pod.
+The master planned trail is not located within or adjacent to the RM-3 or RM-4 development pods.

 5. The applicant shall provide standard sidewalks along both sides of Mattawoman Drive, unless modified by DPW&T.